 Floyd, T., Metcalf, E., Mohr, J., Metcalf, P., & Callaway, R. Social networks in ecological restoration: the roles of trust, public engagement, and network ties in satisfaction with restoration outcomes.
-(Received request for resubmission from Society & Natural Resources).
+(First revision submitted to Society & Natural Resources).

 Works in Progress